-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 "We appreciate it's also tough times for people out there looking for Christmas presents and things so by giving an extra 10% that could help improve people's shopping budgets."

-President of Ballymoney Chamber of Commerce Winifred Mellett said the town's independent retailers are providing "brilliant promotions".
+President of Ballymoney Chamber of Commerce Winifred Mellett said the town's independent retailers were providing "brilliant promotions".

 "I'm not going to tell you what they are at the moment because we are going to wait for a few days and then surprise everybody," she said.